MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-secure-api-access.md

    ![Not visible to users](./media/application-proxy-secure-api-access/5-not-visible-to-users.png)

-You've published your web API through Microsoft Entra application proxy.
-Now, add users who can access the app.
+The web API is now published through Microsoft Entra application proxy.
+Next, add users who can access the app.

 1. On the **SecretAPI - Overview** page, select **Users and groups** in the left navigation.